John Gordon (bishop, born 1544): Life

 Gordon is mentioned in 1588 as Bishop of Galloway; but he resigned his rights before 8 July 1586.
 His first wife died in 1591.
 He married in 1594 a strong Protestant, Genevieve, daughter of François Petau, sieur of Maulette.
 On 18 July 1594 in Paris, he signs the marriage contract between Suzanne Hotman and her first husband John Menteith, calling himself "Gentleman of the Bedchamber of the King [and] Seigneur of Boullay-Thierry".

-In 1601 he was selected by the Duchess of Lorraine, sister of Henry IV, to take part with Daniel Tilenus and Pierre Du Moulin in a public disputation against Du Perron (afterwards cardinal), who had been charged with the task of converting her to the Roman Catholic Church.
+According to a family history, in 1601, Gordon was selected by the Duchess of Lorraine, sister of Henry IV, to take part with Daniel Tilenus and Pierre Du Moulin in a public disputation against Du Perron (afterwards cardinal), who had been charged with the task of converting her to the Roman Catholic Church.
+The traditional may be unreliable.